Last Updated on April 3, 2022 by Andrew Culture

 The One and Only

-The top of the UNO is made up from a single piece of slightly textured plastic save for 7 control knobs.
-3 of these knobs have a single, fixed function (cutoff, tempo and volume) whereas the remaining 4 have control over various functions of the oscillators, amplitude and envelope filters and the LFO with the help of a selection matrix.
+The top of the UNO is made up of a single piece of slightly textured plastic save for 7 control knobs.
+3 of these knobs have a single, fixed-function (cutoff, tempo and volume) whereas the remaining 4 have control over various functions of the oscillators, amplitude and envelope filters and the LFO with the help of a selection matrix.

 Visually reminiscent of the Sinclair ZX81 (showing your age now! – Ed.) although it is touch capacitive, the buttons and keyboard section are fairly usable/playable, but they are no substitute for proper piano-style keys.
 More on this later…

 There’s an on-board sequencer that, although seems basic, is more than functional.
 It only has 16-steps, saved on a per-sound basis, but you can’t chain the sequences together, so anyone after a usable, long-form performance tool will be disappointed.
 That said, there are three recording modes (step, real-time and step edit) and they’re quite easy to use as a simple way of capturing musical ideas.
 You can include control changes such as oscillator and filter adjustments within the sequence, as well as the usual octave and note length.

 There’s also a built-in arpeggiator with the choice of 10 patterns, from the usual ups and downs in various combinations, as well as random and ‘as played’.
 Choosing the direction of the arpeggiator is as simple as pressing the DIR button and using the DATA buttons to change the pattern, with the abbreviated name being shown on the display.